gomathishankar28/ms3_meercq/README.md

 *   Clearly communicate the contact information for every company under each service type.

+*   To have a feedback for each of the professional services so that others in the community can benefit from peer experiences.

 ### user Goals

 As a customer, I would like

 *   To know what kind of information, MeerCQ can Provide.

-*   To know the list of services for which contacts is provided
+*   To know the list of services for which contacts is provided.

+*   To be able to search for a service type to obtain the list of professional service providers.

-*   To know the name, contact number, address,emailID of each contact for further communication
+*   To know the Name, Contact number, Address and EmailID of each contact for further communication

-*   To see the user reviews for each company,so that i can pick the best choice up.
+*   To see the user reviews for each company,so that it helps in choosing the professional service.

 ##  User stories
 *   As a prospective customer to the website, I want to easily navigate the site, so that I can easily find the details about MeerCQ so that I am assured about their service.